MacBook Trackpad not working? 10 simple solution to fix it

 • As soon as the Apple logo appears, release the keys.

-• You might be prompted to enter the password if any.
+• You might be prompted to enter the password if you need one.

 • The Recovery Mode menu pops up.

 All the methods mentioned above will help you eliminate the problem.
-However, if somehow it does not work, then there is something fishy with your Mac’s Hard Disk.
+However, if it does not work, there is something fishy with your Mac’s Hard Disk.

 Format your Hard Disk